Fene-87/TDD-Testing-Practice/README.md

 # TDD-Testing-Practice
-A project where I get to practice my newly acquired skills on testing while following the AAA pattern
+A project where I get to practice my newly acquired skills on testing while following the AAA pattern using the Jest library